Hesitant to feed your kids those frozen, breaded and fried chicken nuggets? This pretzel crusted chicken slashes calories and fat.

 These pistachio cookies have a nutty flavor and chewy texture.
 Your kids will enjoy blending up the green batter and drizzling the finished cookies with chocolate.

 This hearty potato kale soup is perfect for a family dinner.
 A secret ingredient brings out its creaminess and texture.

 Try Parsnip Shoestring Fries for a crunchy and healthy snack.

-Who doesn't love comfort food like good old Mac 'n Cheese?
-This Better Mac 'n Cheese that has a surprise ingredient.
+Who doesn't love comfort food like good old mac and cheese?
+This Better Mac and Cheese that has a surprise ingredient.

 You can use cookie cutters for these chips or better yet, get your kids involved in cutting the ghosts for this Halloween Chips and Spider Dip recipe.